gw-engineering/community-gw-cdr-and-reputation-check/README.md

 The script expects potentially malicious files to exist in a folder named, "input".

 - Files are presented to the Glasswall CDR Platform REST API for processing.
-The output of the CDR step is sent to a folder named, "clean_cdr".
+The output of the CDR step is sent to a folder named, "output/clean_cdr".

 - In the event that files cannot be processed or is unsupported, the file is checked by the reputation service to determine if the file hash is known in any malware databases.

-- Only if reputation is not malicious, will a copy of the file be placed into a folder named, "good_reputation_no_cdr".
+- Only if reputation is not malicious, will a copy of the file be placed into a folder named, "output/good_reputation_no_cdr".

-- The reputation reports of files which could not be processed by the CDR step, will be recorded in a folder named, "reputation_reports".
+- The reputation reports of files which could not be processed by the CDR step, will be recorded in a folder named, "output/reputation_reports".
 Within this folder, "good_reputation_files" and "bad_reputation_files" subsolders contain the applicable reports.
 No potentially malicious files are contained in the reporting folders.

 ## Process Flow